vertica/VerticaPy/docs/source/user_guide_data_preparation_decomposition.rst

 Since some algorithms are sensitive to correlated predictors, it can be a good idea to use the :py:mod:`~verticapy.machine_learning.vertica.decomposition.PCA` (Principal Component Analysis: Decomposition Technique) before applying the algorithm.
 Since some algorithms are also sensitive to the number of predictors, we'll have to be picky with which variables we include.

-To demonstrate data decomposition in VerticaPy, we'll use the well-known 'Iris' dataset.
+To demonstrate data decomposition in VerticaPy, we'll use the well-known ``iris`` dataset.

 .. code-block:: python